Megaraptora: Hip

 The ilium (upper plate of the hip) was a heavily pneumatized bone, filled with air pockets and perforated by pits.
 The only other large theropod known to possess a pneumatic ilium is Neovenator.
-In some megaraptorans, the preacetabular blade has a notch along its front edge, as in tyrannosauroids.
+In some megaraptorans, the preacetabular blade has a notch along its front edge, as in tyrannosauroids but also in Neovenator.
 A stronger concavity was present a bit lower, between the preacetabular blade and pubic peduncle.
 This concavity, known as the cuppedicus (or preacetabular) fossa, was rimmed by a prominent shelf on the inner face of the ilium.
 This trait is also known in various coelurosaurs, Chilantaisaurus, and probably Neovenator.
 The postacetabular blade, on the other hand, lacks a large concavity.
 In non-coelurosaurian tetanurans, this portion of the ilium has a large depression known as a brevis fossa, which is visible from the outer face of the ilium.
 However, coelurosaurs and megaraptorans have a much smaller brevis fossa which occupies only a portion of the rear edge of the ilium, and it is mostly hidden from outside observers.

-The ischium (rear lower plate of the hip) is only know in Murusraptor.
+The ischium (rear lower plate of the hip) is only known in Murusraptor.
 It is slightly expanded, similar to that of carcharodontosaurids.
 The pubis (front lower plate of the hip) has a much more pronounced scythe-like expansion at its tip, which is over 60% as long as the main shaft of the bone.
 This adaptation, known as a pubic boot, is also known in carcharodontosaurians and tyrannosaurids.
 The pubis is also expanded near its contact with the ilium.
 The left and right pubic bones are not entirely fused to each other, they are separated along their midline by an oval-shaped hole.